Macedonian Ruins

 Our God-given rights and freedoms are being abused.

-I suggest that we who are the body of Christ, use our authority to govern and to direct and correct secular government.
+I suggest that we, as the body of Christ, use our authority to govern and to direct and correct secular government.

 Ask Father to:

-Remove those people who harbour evil intent from positions of authority in secular government, to curse the finances of the bankers and corporations who act to undermine the rights, freedoms, property, and patrimony of mankind, to work repentance in the heart of those who are not fully given to evil and encourage them to publicly confess their wrongdoings.
+Remove those people who harbour evil intent from positions of authority in secular government, to curse the finances of the bankers and corporations who act to undermine the rights, freedoms, property, and patrimony of mankind, to work repentance in the heart of those who are not fully given to evil and encourage them to confess their wrongdoings publicly.

 Our prayers are effective.